zposten/eponym/README.md

 An HTTP request has to be made for each word, so larger data sets can be time consuming.
 You can skip the wait by using the pre-compiled lists in the `out/` directory.

+If you're in the middle of a long running process though, you can terminate it at any time and so long as you've passed the `--write` flag, the names processed so far will still be written to the file.

 ## Options

 | Option                        | Default          | Description                                                                                                                                                      |